tarantool/cartridge-cli/doc/commands/repair.rst

     cartridge repair remove-instance UUID [flags]

-Removes an instance with the specified UUID from the cluster.
+Remove an instance with the specified UUID from the cluster.
-If the instance isn't found, raises an error.
+If the instance isn't found, raise an error.

 set-leader
 ~~~~~~~~~~